Skip to main content

 Embracing Intellectual Humility #

 I recognize that expressing uncertainty doesn’t always serve me well, particularly when trying to impress others.
 But I’d rather remain authentic than pretend to know more than I do.
-There’s a quiet strength in acknowledging the limits of your knowledge–it leaves room for growth that arrogance never will.
+Admitting the limits of what I know usually leads to a better conversation, and it keeps me from slipping into that bluffing tone I hate hearing in other people.